Operation-Jupiter/Simple-Protocol-For-Mac-Terminal/README.md

 2.)
 Type "swift" without quotation marks.

 3.)
+Press SpaceBar

+4.)
 Drag And Drop The Swift Icon Into Terminal Area.

-4.)
+5.)
 Press Enter And The Program Will Start.

 ### More Steps Coming In The Future.